tferro5915/TtStT/README.md

 3. Move to the root directory of the project.
 4. Run `docker run -v ./app:/app -v ./data:/data -it --rm local/ttstt_app`

-## Python / Conda
+## Conda & Python

-1. Change `data_loc` as needed to point to where your data is located.
+1. Change `data_loc` as needed to point to where your data is located, probably `../data/`.
-2. Co-locate `settings.json` and `run.py`.
+2. navigate to `app` folder or co-locate `settings.json` and `run.py`.
 3. Install dependencies & setup environment.
-   1. Conda: Use the `environmen.yml` file to create your Conda environment `conda env create -f environment.yml` or
+Use the `environmen.yml` and `requirments.txt` files to create your Conda environment `conda env create -f environment.yml`.
-   2. PiP: add the dependencies from `environmen.yml` to `requirments.txt` then use pip with `requirments.txt` file to install the required pip dependencies `pip install -r requirements.txt`.
-4. Run the python script as you normally would.
+4. Activate Conda environment and run the python script as you normally would.